-Exhibit Number Description 3.1 Third Amended and Restated Certificate of Incorporation of the Company 3.2 Certificate of Correction to Third Amended and Restated Certificate of Incorporation, filed with the Secretary of State of Delaware on November 7, 2022.
-3.3 Amended and Restated By-laws of the Company.
-4.1 Specimen Common Stock Certificate (Incorporated by reference to Exhibit 4.2 to the Company's Registration Statement on Form S-1, as amended (File No. 333-264335).
-10.1 PepGen Inc. Non-Employee Director Compensation Policy, effetive July 1, 2022 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Exhibit Number Description 3.1 Third Amended and Restated Certificate of Incorporation of the Company 3.2 Certificate of Correction to Third Amended and Restated Certificate of Incorporation, filed with the Secretary of State of Delaware on November 7, 2022 3.3 Amended and Restated By-laws of the Company 4.1 Amended and Restated Investors' Rights Agreement, dated July 30, 2021, among the Registrant and certain of its stockholders.
+4.2 Specimen Common Stock Certificate (Incorporated by reference to Exhibit 4.2 to the Company's Registration Statement on Form S-1, as amended (File No. 333-264335).
+10.1 First Lease amendment, dated January 14, 2021, between B9 LS Harrison & Washington LLC and the Company 10.2 Lease amendment, dated March 29, 2023, between B9 LS Harrison & Washington LLC and the Company 10.3 Non-Employee Director Compensation Policy, as amended on April 28, 2023 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1+ Certification of Principal Executive Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes- Oxley Act of 2002.
 32.2+ Certification of Principal Financial Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. .
-101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because XBRL tags are embedded within the Inline XBRL document.
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because XBRL tags are embedded 101 0011 within the Inline XBRL document.
 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (embedded within the Inline XBRL document)

-\ Previously Filed
+^{} Previously Filed

-+ The certifications furnished in Exhibits 32.1 and 32.2 hereto are deemed to accompany this Form 10-Q and will not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended.
++ The certification furnished in Exhibits 32.1 and 32.2 hereto are deemed to accompany this Form 10-Q and will not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended.
 Such certification will not be deemed to be incorporated by reference into any filings under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, except to the extent that the Registrant specifically incorporates it by reference.